 Usually, the first court appearance will involve temporary orders.
 If a party cannot agree to issues such as financial support, use of property, control of the marital residence or custody pending the divorce, the judge will issue temporary orders that usually last until the divorce is final.

-If the spouses cannot agree to a settlement, a trial is necessary. it can take months or even more than a year to resolve a divorce through trial.
+If the spouses cannot agree to a settlement, a trial is necessary.
+It can take months or even more than a year to resolve a divorce through trial.
 Some counties, including Jefferson County, require the parties go to mediation to attempt to resolve unresolved issues before the court will hold a trial.

-is a confidential settlement session in which a neutral person trained in dispute resolution meets with the parties and their attorneys and attempts to help them reach and agreement on disputed issues.
+Mediation is a confidential settlement session in which a neutral person trained in dispute resolution meets with the parties and their attorneys and attempts to help them reach an agreement on disputed issues.
 If no agreement can be reached, nothing discussed at mediation can be used in trial.
 If a settlement is reached, a settlement agreement is drafted by the mediator and signed by the parties and their attorneys.

 The majority of divorce cases settle without going to trial.
-Settling out of court avoids the cost of paying an attorney to prepare the case for trial, avoids the unnecessary delay resulting from the overcrowded court system, and avoids the additional emotional costs that results from becoming adversaries in litigation.
+Settling out of court avoids the cost of paying an attorney to prepare the case for trial, avoids the unnecessary delay resulting from the overcrowded court system, and avoids the additional emotional costs that result from becoming adversaries in litigation.

 Settlement should only be considered when the parties have exchanged all pertinent financial information.
 If there are still questions about property or finances, it is unlikely that an attorney will advise a settlement.
 Our experienced attorneys will continue to negotiate a settlement throughout the divorce process.
 If a satisfactory agreement is reached, we prepare a detailed, comprehensive settlement agreement.
 This agreement will be submitted to the court as part of the divorce resolution.

 If a divorce cannot be settled outside of court, the only way to resolve any outstanding issues is by going to trial.
 In Kentucky, divorce cases are heard before a judge, not a jury.
 In many counties, divorces are heard before a family law judge that is specially qualified to hear domestic relations cases.
 If your case must go to trial, it is important to find an attorney that will aggressively pursue the best outcome for you.
-The attorneys at Barrow Law Group will work tirelessly to prepare your case for trial and will try your case with integrity and commitment.
+The attorneys at Barrow Brown will work tirelessly to prepare your case for trial and will try your case with integrity and commitment.